 Feeding your baby fruits and vegetables

-According to most infant nutrition and feeding guides, fruits and vegetables can be started, but only one at a time.
+According to most infant nutrition and feeding guides, we can start with fruits and vegetables, but only one at a time.
 They can be introduced to one at a time to see how the infant reacts to the flavour and texture and to make sure no allergies develop.
 If your baby won’t eat them at first, try again later.
 Babies may need to reject food at least 5-10 times on different occasions before you can truly say they don’t like the food.